Top Online Master’s in Education Degree Programs

-Special education teachers work with students who learn in a different way.
+Special education teachers work with students who learn in different ways.
 They may have a wide range of learning, mental, emotional, and physical disabilities.
-So, to teach them means understanding their issues, how they learn and how to adapt to their needs.
-Then helping to craft and put into use the child’s Individualized Education Program (IEP).
+So, to teach them means you as a teacher would understand their issues, how they learn and how to adapt to their needs.
+Then, you would craft the child’s Individualized Education Program (IEP).

 Median Salary: $59,780

 Instructional coordinators oversee the material taught in schools.
-They also set standards for teaching and often train teachers.
-Part of what they do is develop curriculums.
+They also set standards for teaching and train teachers.
+In this role, part of what you would do is develop curriculums.
 This may be for a specific grade level and/or subject.
-Once created, they must put the curriculum to test and check results and student outcomes.
+Once created, you would put the curriculum to test and check results and student outcomes.

 Median Salary: $64,450

 Job Growth Through 2018: 6% (As fast as avg)

 Typical Entry Level Education: Master’s degree